revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-42. Suppose you are having a "employee" table, in which you are trying to find out those employees details having the same department as the employee whose id is 121.
+42. Suppose you are having a "employee" table, in which you are trying to find out those employee’s details having the same department as the employee whose id is 121.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)